 (c) will comply with the obligations applicable to it under the Data Protection Legislation with respect to the processing of Controller Personal Data.

 4.2 Restrictions on Processing.
 Section 4.1 (Independent Controllers) will not affect any restrictions on either party’s rights to use or otherwise process Controller Personal Data under the Agreement.

 5. Data Transfers

-5.1 Transfers of Data Out of the European Economic Area and Switzerland.
-Either party may transfer Controller Personal Data outside the European Economic Area and Switzerland if it complies with the provisions on the transfer of personal data to third countries in the Data Protection Legislation.
+5.1 Transfers of Data.
+Either party may transfer Controller Personal Data to third countries if it complies with the provisions on the transfer of personal data to third countries in the Data Protection Legislation.

 5.2 Google’s Privacy Shield Certification.
-As at the date Customer clicked to accept or the parties otherwise agreed to these Controller Terms, the parent company of the Google group, Google LLC, is certified under Privacy Shield on behalf of itself and its wholly-owned U.S. subsidiaries.
+As at the date Customer clicked to accept or the parties otherwise agreed to these Controller Terms, the parent company of the Google group, Google LLC, is certified under Privacy Shield.
 This Section 5.2 (Google’s Privacy Shield Certification) constitutes notice in writing from Google to Customer for the purpose of Section 6.1(c).

 6. Privacy Shield Onward Transfer Provisions